-Working cockers, compared to show cockers tend to have broader, flatter heads as opposed to the high-domed heads of the show variety.
+Working cockers, compared to show cockers tend to have broader, flatter heads, as opposed to the high-domed heads of the show variety.
 Their coats are usually shorter and their frame is more athletic and sleeker.
-Also a more marked difference is their shorter ears, which are set higher and not so exaggerated in length that they trail into the dogs’ food bowls.
-Working cockers also tend to suffer far fewer physical problems than the show dogs, for example ‘rage syndrome’ known to occur particularly in golden and black (solid) colored show cockers does not seem to afflict workers.
+Also, a more marked difference is their shorter ears, which are set higher and not so exaggerated in length that they trail into the dogs’ food bowls.
+Working cockers also tend to suffer far fewer physical problems than the show dogs, for example ‘rage syndrome’ known to occur particularly in golden and black (solid) colored show cockers does not seem to afflict working cockers.

-Frequently, the working variety of the cocker spaniel is a much misunderstood animal, even among across section of shooting people.
+Frequently, the working variety of the cocker spaniel is a much misunderstood animal, even among a cross-section of shooting people.
 In fact, it would be fair to state that many do not even know the animal exists.
-Many people still do not know the difference between a working cocker and a show cocker, and one of the worst things a passing pedestrian can say to a working cocker owner is (and this still occurs frequently) what a lovely dog, is it a Springer?
+Many people still do not know the difference between a working cocker and a bench or show cocker, and one of the worst things a passing pedestrian can say to a working cocker owner is (and this still occurs frequently) what a lovely dog, is it a Springer?
 I can see the steam coming out of the owner’s ears as I write this.

-To the gain the most enjoyment from your working cocker, it is well worth training them.
-We have found that the best time to start training is around about 10 to 12 months of age, and depending on the particular cocker, if you are gundog training you must really stand back and access this yourself to see if the cocker is ready, before then you could be doing more harm than good.
+To gain the most enjoyment from your working cocker, it is well worth training them beyond just basic manners.
+We have found that the best time to start training is around about 10 to 12 months of age, and depending on the particular cocker, if you are gundog training, you must really stand back and access this yourself to see if the cocker is ready.
+If you start before then, you could be doing more harm than good.